So, how do you feel about China, specifically Beijing?

 Wada Hostel (Check for availability)

-I hope you find in this guide what you are looking for for your next vacation in Beijing.
+I hope you find what you are looking for in this guide for your next vacation in Beijing.
 Please don’t hesitate to share your last trip, whether in your hometown or overseas, using the hashtag #connollycove and tagging our social media pages.
-And find out more about how Connolly Cove selects the very best things to do all over the world on our travelling guide blog
+Learn more about how Connolly Cove selects the best things to do worldwide on our travelling guide blog.